 The ICO says this approach is already technologically possible and compliant with data protection law, and is encouraging international collaboration.

 Whether the G7 will unite and take action, but the likelihood of the EU relaxing its views and agreeing work with other countries – not necessarily just the UK – on a common and less cumbersome approach to data protection law seems slim.

 What does this mean for UK companies?
 For the time being, it’s business as usual when it comes to ensuring that you are fully compliant with cookie law.
-If you need a refresher, you can find our handy guide to cookie compliance here.
+If you need a refresher, take a look at our handy guide to cookie compliance.
 We should expect changes to cookie law and other data protection regulations over the coming months and years, and for those organisations with multiple legal entities in different countries these changes may be complex and resource-intensive to implement.